mikosik/smooth-build/doc/tutorial.md

 #### Basic types
 Basic types are predefined by the language (cannot be defined by user).
-Currently we have three basic types: String, Blob, Nothing.
+Currently we have three basic types: String, Bool, Blob, Nothing.
-Others (like Int, Bool) will be added before smooth reaches version 1.0.
+Others (like Int) will be added before smooth reaches version 1.0.

 ##### _Bool_
 Boolean value that can be either `true` or `false`.
-Only instances of that type are returned by functions [true](https://github.com/mikosik/smooth-build/blob/master/doc/api/true.md) and [false](https://github.com/mikosik/smooth-build/blob/master/doc/api/false.md).
+The only instances of that type are returned by functions [true](https://github.com/mikosik/smooth-build/blob/master/doc/api/true.md) and [false](https://github.com/mikosik/smooth-build/blob/master/doc/api/false.md).